cyb3run1c0rn/raptor_prompt_framework/WHITEPAPER.md

 This framework empowers users to guide AI models more effectively by scaffolding the prompt design process.

+**Use as a Meta Prompt** - For near perfect prompt generation consider using as a meta prompt with your ideas or tasks.

 ---

 ## 🧠 Role